NL12143/sp-dev-column-formatting/samples/generic-project-management/README.md

-# Customise SharePoint Online Columns Using JSON - Column Formatting
+## Customise Columns Using JSON - Column Formatting

 ## Risk Register columns formatting
 Risk register where there are two columns formatted <BR>